Spending on research and development

 [an error occurred while processing this directive]

-Canada's gross domestic expenditures on research and development (R&D) are anticipated to amount to $29.9 billion in 2011, a 2.0% increase from preliminary R&D expenditures for 2010.
+Total research and development (R&D) spending intentions in Canada are anticipated to amount to $29.2 billion in 2010, down 0.6% from preliminary R&D expenditures for 2009.

 Available on CANSIM: table 358-0001.

-The publication Gross Domestic Expenditures on Research and Development in Canada and the Provinces, national estimates for 2001 to 2011 and provincial estimates for 2005 to 2009, Vol. 4, no. 1 (88-221-X, free), is now available from the Key resource module of our website under Publications.
+The publication Gross Domestic Expenditures on Research and Development in Canada and the Provinces, national estimates for 2000 to 2010 and provincial estimates for 2004 to 2008, Vol. 3, no. 1 (88-221-X, free), is now available from the Key resources module of our website, under Publications.